testcontainers/testcontainers-go/docs/modules/postgres.md

 [Init script content](../../modules/postgres/testresources/init-user-db.sh)
 <!--/codeinclude-->

-### InitDB arguments

-This optional function can be used to send arguments to postgres initdb.
-The value is a space separated string of arguments as postgres initdb would expect them.
-This is useful for adding functionality like data page checksums: `WithInitDBArgs("--data-checksums")`.

 ### Wait Strategies

 Given you could need to wait for different conditions, in particular using a wait.ForSQL strategy,